rust-lang/book/second-edition/src/ch13-01-closures.md

 The code in Listing 13-3 has multiple calls to the slow calculation function.
-The first `if` block calls `simulated_expensive_calculation` twice, the `if` inside the outer `else` doesn't call it at all, and the code inside the `else` case inside the outer `else` calls it once.
+The first `if` block calls `simulated_expensive_calculation` twice, the `if` inside the outer `else` doesn’t call it at all, and the code inside the `else` case inside the outer `else` calls it once.

 <!-- Will add wingdings in libreoffice /Carol -->